SpaceManiac/HamSandwich/docs/internals/CODE_STYLE.md

 platforms and in general on as many platforms as possible.
 Code that obviously causes warnings is not accepted as-is.

+## Readability

+A primary characteristic for code is readability.
+The intent and meaning of the code should be visible to the reader.
+Being clear and unambiguous beats being clever and saving two lines of code.
+Write simple code.
+You and others who come back to this code over the coming decades want to be able to quickly understand it when debugging.

 ## Naming

 Try using a non-confusing naming scheme for your new functions and variable